clifsprotips/clifsprotips.github.io/_posts/2016-03-07-double-whammy.md

 And so came the new skis, along with lots of other things, much to the demur of my wife (but I'll leave that for another post)

+In conclusion, Clif's Pro Tip #2: If you've had the same ski gear for over 15 years, you should probably go shopping.